Compositional Separation of Control Flow and Data Flow: Composite Computons

+To elucidate the proof of Lemma \ref{lem:computon-parallel-sync-exists}, Figure \ref{fig:computon-parallel-sync-example} provides a complete, self-descriptive example for constructing a p-sync computon from the connected computons used as operands in one of our examples of partial sequential composition (see Figure \ref{fig:computon-sequential-example}).
+A glance at Figure \ref{fig:computon-parallel-sync-example} reveals that the initial p-diagram $\rho$ (displayed in the middle) specifies the basic building blocks for constructing a p-sync computon, namely four unit computons, a fork computon, a join computon and two connected computons (i.e., the computons being put in parallel).
+The construction starts by computing four pushout operations that produce a partial sequential computon each as per Definitions \ref{def:computon-sequential} and \ref{def:diagram-p} (see the squares marked with $S$).
+The induced morphisms of such pushouts form two spans whose respective pushouts freely behave as in Definition \ref{def:pushout-computation}, i.e., they are pushouts that just ``merge'' computons via some common object (see the squares marked with $M$).
+In this case, such common objects are $\lambda_1$ and $\lambda_2$, respectively.

+Our construction finalises by computing the pushout of the unique computon morphisms deduced from the universal property of coproducts.
+The coproduct, in this case, is the juxtaposition of a fork computon and a join computon (in fact a p-async computon), which serves as a common object for the pushout of the unique (induced) span of $(\beta_{11}\circ\beta_5,\beta_{12}\circ\beta_8)$ and $(\beta_{9}\circ\beta_1,\beta_{10}\circ\beta_4)$, i.e., for constructing the p-sync computon $\lambda_{1} \mid_{\rho} \lambda_{2}$ (see Notation \ref{notation:parallel-sync}).

-A glance at Figure \ref{fig:computon-parallel-example} reveals that $\lambda_1 | \lambda_2$ is constructed from pushouts that rely on unit computons as apices.
-Consequently, only an ec-inport ${p_1 \in Q_1^+}$, an ec-outport ${p_2 \in Q_1^-}$, an ec-inport $q_1 \in Q_2^+$ and an ec-outport $q_2 \in Q_2^-$ become i-ports in $\lambda_1 | \lambda_2$.
-The rest of e-inports and e-outports of the operands become e-inports and e-outports in $\lambda_1 | \lambda_2$, respectively.
-This structural implication is derived from the fact that fork and join computons have control ports only; so, unlike sequential composition, $\lambda_1$ and $\lambda_2$ do not exchange data when composed in parallel.
-To ensure a consistent construction of the parallel computon $\lambda_1 | \lambda_2$, Condition \ref{cond9:par} of Definition \ref{def:computon-parallel} intuitively says that $p_1$ and $q_1$ cannot be mapped to the same ec-outport of the fork computon.
-A similar constraint is imposed by Condition \ref{cond10:par} which states that $p_2$ and $q_2$ cannot be mapped to the same ec-inport of the join computon.
+As $\lambda_1 \mid_{\rho} \lambda_2$ is constructed from pushouts that rely on unit computons as apices, only an ec-inport ${p_1 \in C_1^+}$, an ec-outport ${q_1 \in C_1^-}$, an ec-inport $p_2 \in C_2^+$ and an ec-outport $q_2 \in C_2^-$ become i-ports in $\lambda_1 \mid_{\rho} \lambda_2$.
+The rest of e-inports and e-outports of the arbitrary connected computons become e-inports and e-outports in $\lambda_1 \mid_{\rho} \lambda_2$, respectively.
+This structural implication is derived from the fact that fork and join computons have control ports only; so, unlike sequential composition and like p-async computons, $\lambda_1$ and $\lambda_2$ do not have any structural means to exchange data when composed into a synchronous parallel structure.
+To ensure a consistent construction of the p-sync computon $\lambda_1 \mid_{\rho} \lambda_2$, Condition \ref{def:computon-parallel-sync-diagram-6} of Definition \ref{def:diagram-p} intuitively says that $p_1$ and $p_2$ cannot be mapped to the same ec-outport of the fork computon.
+A similar constraint is imposed by Condition \ref{def:computon-parallel-sync-diagram-7} which states that $q_1$ and $q_2$ cannot be mapped to the same ec-inport of the join computon.